 The relationship between the angular velocity ω and linear velocity v is given by

 v = ωr

-If the angular velocity of the object is not constant, then there is acceleration.
-The centripetal acceleration is defined as the rate of change of angular velocity.
+If the angular velocity is not constant, then the object experiences acceleration.
+Centripetal acceleration is defined as the rate of change of angular velocity.

 a = ω2r = v2/r

-Like the centripetal force, the centripetal acceleration is directed towards the center of the curved path.
+Like the centripetal force, the centripetal acceleration is directed toward the center of the curved path.

 Therefore, the magnitude of the centripetal force is given by